ManoSeimas/manoseimas.lt/HACKING.rst

     docker run -d -p 5984:5984 --name couchdb klaemo/couchdb:1.6.1

-If you don't have Docker, you can install CouchDB using the manual way (see `Manual CouchDB install`_) also you can install CouchDB using your package manager.
+If you don't have Docker, you can install CouchDB using the manual way (see `Appendix: Manual CouchDB install`_) also you can install CouchDB using your package manager.
 It's up to you how you get CouchDB running.

 Build the project::